diy laundry detergent borax washing soda fels naptha in a mason jar

 Can I use homemade laundry detergent in HE washer?

 Yes.
 Both this powdered and the liquid version are non-sudsing, even though they contain soap.
-What makes the HE-compatible is that the soap becomes highly diluted.
+What makes them HE-compatible is that the soap becomes highly diluted.
 Remember that this homemade detergent—either version—is not going to produce bubbles or suds.
-If you need that to be satisfied, you won’t like these recipes!
-The proof for how well they work is in the dirty water you’ll see.
-It’s amazing that so little homemade detergent can produce such great results.
+If you need that to be satisfied, you won't like these recipes!
+The proof for how well they work is in the dirty water you'll see.
+It's amazing that so little homemade detergent can produce such great results.

 Won't borax, washing soda or Fels-Naptha void my washer's warranty?

 Please consult your owner manual.
 While many manufacturers recommend a specific brand of detergent because they have marketing partnerships with major brands, I have yet to see where any warranty was put at risk in writing for using borax, washing soda, Fels-Naptha or another laundry bar soap in the machine.
+I've used all of those products including white vinegar (1 cup in the final rinse) by the gallon in my machines and have never had a repair issue, let alone warranty problem.
+However, please make this determination for yourself.
+I cannot guarantee your outcome.

 Are these recipes fragrance-free?